 Best for business features: Asana

-Both Wrike and Asana score 4.3/5 for features, a criteria made up of four sub-categories; task management, workflow creation, data visualization, and collaboration.
+Both Wrike and Asana scored highly for features in our research, a criteria made up of four sub-categories; task management, workflow creation, data visualization, and collaboration.

-When it comes to workflow creation, Asana rules the roost (4.1/5) – putting it joint first for this criteria out of all the providers we tested – thanks to one of the better automation builders we tested.
+When it comes to workflow creation, Asana rules the roost, thanks to one of the better automation builders we tested.
 It is incredibly straightforward and easy to use, and there are quite a few competitors (like ClickUp) that, while being great programs, make this function overly complicated.

-Task management, on the other hand, is a far better experience when carried out with Wrike.
-Wrike scores 4.7/5 for this criterion, including a spreadsheet-style view with formulas (Asana comes without).
-However, Asana scores 4.3/5 in this category because it also had a broad range of task management features, many of which were discussed earlier on in this article.
+Task management, on the other hand, is a far better experience when carried out with Wrike, thanks to a spreadsheet-style view with formulas, which Asana does not offer.
+However, Asana has a broad range of task management features, which helped it net the win in this category.

-In terms of data visualization, Asana wins again, with a 4.8/5 score.
+In terms of data visualization, Asana wins again.
 It’s fair to say Asana has the best data dashboard that we saw during testing, making it incredibly easy to glean insights into your team and how they’re working.
 Also, you can build your own charts from scratch, but you can’t do that in Wrike.

 However, it’s worth noting that neither Wrike nor Asana includes any of their tools on their free plans.
-ClickUp, which scored the same as Asana on our latest tests (4.5/5), offers a dashboard, as well as preset and custom widgets, on its free plan.
+ClickUp, which scored the same as Asana on our latest tests, offers a dashboard, as well as preset and custom widgets, on its free plan.

 Best for customer support: Asana

 Asana has better customer support than Wrike, but only just.
-Asana scores 4.5/5 overall for this assessment area, while Wrike scores a respectable 4/5.
 Asana edges it largely due to the fact that live chat help is available on every plan, including the free plan.

 Live chat is a really important support option to have because most of the issues you’re going to run into on a daily basis aren’t going to be major, project-defining problems – so it’s useful to have someone on hand to correct your course if there’s a small technical hiccup.

-Asana also offers 2/47 live support on its enterprise plan – which Wrike doesn’t provide, so that’s something worth considering if you can’t afford to have any downtime.
+Asana also offers 2/47 live support on its enterprise plan – which Wrike doesn’t provide for free (you can get a Support Package for 24/7 support but it costs extra).
 Both providers offer onboarding assistance on their paid plans, however.

 Asana vs Wrike: Team Sizes